matzegoebel/WRFlux/README.md

 To run the test suite, execute `pytest` in the folder `wrflux/wrflux/test`.
 Make sure you do not have a python installation activated with an MPI library if you did not compile WRF with it.
 This would cause a problem when running the test simulations.
 The test results are written to csv tables in the subdirectory `test_results`.
 For failed tests scatter plots are created in the subdirectory `figures`.

 Running all tests on four cores takes about 3 hours (further parallelization is not yet supported).
-If the simulations do not need be repeated because the WRF code has not been changed, only the post-processing is tested.
+If the simulations do not need to be repeated because the WRF code has not been changed, only the post-processing is tested.
 This takes less than 10 minutes.

 ## Theory